Updated May 16, 2026§ For Vehicles

 The TK905 splits that bundle. $35-50 upfront for the hardware, then whatever you choose to pay for the SIM.
 Done right, that’s $4-5/month forever instead of $96-180/year.

-4 Best SIM Cards for TKSTAR TK905 (Tested and Compared)
+4 Best SIM Cards for TKSTAR TK905 (Compared)

 US Mobile Pooled ($4/month) runs on T-Mobile and Verizon.
 The Pooled plan shares 1 GB across all lines, so the TK905 can ride alongside your phone for no extra data cost if your phone barely uses data.
-In our test the TK905 used 95 MB over 30 days, well within the 1 GB pool.
-Two connection drops occurred mid-month during a verified Verizon tower outage; both resolved automatically.
+A 60-second-ping tracker uses only a small slice of that 1 GB pool.
+You choose which network the line runs on, so pick whichever of T-Mobile or Verizon has better coverage in your area.

 Mint Mobile Prepaid ($15/month) runs exclusively on T-Mobile.
 The $15 plan includes 5 GB of data, which is overkill for the TK905 alone but matters if you also use this SIM in a phone.

 T-Mobile Pay-As-You-Go ($3/month per line) is technically cheapest, but it requires in-store activation.
 The SIM has to be physically picked up at a T-Mobile store.
 The $3/month rate only applies if you don’t use voice or SMS.
-We don’t recommend this for first-time buyers despite the headline price.
+It isn’t the best fit for first-time buyers despite the headline price.

 Four SIM cards arrayed beside a TKSTAR TK905 device showing micro-SIM tray and 4G LTE module